Jacob-s-Lab/2024-Biomarkers/tutorial week1.md

 ℹ️
 ### Commands Lecture
-`ssh`: Log in to a remote server
+- `ssh`: Log in to a remote server.
-Usage: `ssh user@hostname`
+- Usage: `ssh user@hostname`
-'user' is your username on the remote server, and 'hostname'is the IP address or hostname of the remote server.
+- 'user' is your username on the remote server, and 'hostname'is the IP address or hostname of the remote server.

 <span style="color: blue;">
     Note: The biomedical node is t3-c4.nchc.org.tw.